jackvsworld/6502/README.md

 # 6502
-An emulator for the 6502 microprocessor.
+MR6503 is an emulator for the 6502 microprocessor.